 Testing for Microbes

 Testing for microbes in chronic illness is often like opening up a can of worms.
-Detection of a microbe in the body is only as good as the technology, and right now, the technology for diagnosing Borrelia and other low virulence stealth microbes is fair at best (they’re called stealth microbes for a reason).
+Detection of a microbe in the body is only as good as the technology, and right now, the technology for diagnosing borrelia and other low-virulence stealth microbes is fair at best (they’re called “stealth” microbes for a reason).

-When you consider that Borrelia has been prevalent in ticks worldwide for thousands of years and that asymptomatic carriers are extremely common, Borrelia is probably much more prevalent than is widely accepted.
+When you consider that borrelia has been prevalent in ticks worldwide for thousands of years, and that asymptomatic carriers are extremely common, borrelia is probably much more prevalent than is widely accepted.

-The other side of the story is that as testing gets better and better, it will likely reveal that many healthy people Borrelia and everyone harbors some stealth microbes — Mycoplasma, Bartonella, Chlamydia, and many others are remarkably common (“Lyme confections”).
+The other side of the story is that as testing gets better and better, it will likely reveal that many healthy people have borrelia, and that everyone harbors some stealth microbes — Lyme coinfections like mycoplasma, bartonella, chlamydia, and many others are remarkably common.

 The key to being healthy is robust immune function.

-When you start seeing chronic Lyme disease for what it is, Chronic Immune Dysfunction, with a pot of stealth microbes boiling over, the compulsion to test for specific microbes becomes less relevant.
+When you start seeing chronic Lyme disease for what it is — chronic immune dysfunction, with a pot of stealth microbes boiling over — the compulsion to test for specific microbes becomes less relevant.
 There are always possibilities that can’t be accounted for.